EEFC Account: Full form, Meaning, Benefits and more

 Although the specific documents required can vary from bank to bank, here are the typical documents you'll need to open an EEFC account:

-As we've discussed, EEFC accounts can be opened by all foreign exchange earners, whether individuals, partnership firms, or public/private limited companies.
+As we've discussed, an EEFC account can be opened by all foreign exchange earners, whether individuals, partnership firms, or public/private limited companies.
 Depending on the entity opening the EEFC account, specific documents may be required.
 For example:

 These requirements ensure that the necessary legal and compliance standards set by the government of India are met for each type of entity.